Once again, here's the "cheatsheet" for all of the available actions for a resource, from the last couple of lessons:

 .
 The only difference, of course, is that we're dealing with data that's already in the database instead of brand-new records.
 In fact, the edit

-view is usually going to be very similar, if not identical, to the new
+view is usually going to be very similar to the new

 <p>